jungtaekkim/bayeso/index.md

 $ pip install -r requirements.txt
 $ python setup.py develop
 ```
-in the bayeso root.
+in the BayesO root.

 * Uninstallation

-If you would like to uninstall bayeso, command it.
+If you would like to uninstall BayesO, command it.

 ```shell
 $ pip uninstall bayeso